-All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
+All district employees are paid monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2017-2018 school year follows:
+The schedule of pay dates for the 2019-2020 school year follows: